Service & Prayer Times

 The Chapel of St Augustine hosts Morning Prayer regularly at 8:30 am on weekdays (Monday to Friday).

-The Eucharist is celebrated for pilgrims, visitors, and a regular congregation every Tuesday at 12:45 pm, followed by lunch in the salone.
+The Eucharist is celebrated for pilgrims, visitors, and a regular congregation every Tuesday at 12:45 pm, except in July and August, and is followed by lunch in the salone.

 We look forward to you joining us, whether in person or online.
 The Tuesday Eucharist is streamed live on our Facebook page.